BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 The `$` prompt shows that the bash shell is ready to accept bash commands.
 Before learning some basic commands, there are a few recommendations regarding UNIX systems.

 - The ternminal syntax hates spaces between names.
 For long or complex names, use connectors such “_" or ‘-’ instead of spaces.
 - Uppercase is different from lowercase.
 ‘R’ is not the same as ‘r’ in commands, paths and arguments.
 - UNIX system uses `/` for path, unlike windows, which uses `\`.

-Tip: We will be working on ‘blue’ storage in HiperGator for our workshop under a group name ‘general_workshop’.
-Each user has a profile in the ‘general_workshop’ folder.
-There is also a ‘share’ folder where all the datasets and information for this workshop are stored.
+We will be working on ‘blue’ storage in HiperGator for our workshop under a group name ‘general_workshop’.
+Each user has a directory in the ‘general_workshop’ folder.
+There is also a ‘share’ directory where all the datasets and information for this workshop are stored.
 Please remember to only copy requested files from shared folder to your user folder and run the analyses in the folder(directory) with your username only.

-To go to your personal folder which is named as your username for the gatorlink account provided to you, enter the following command (we will talk about `cd` shortly).
+Your personal folder is named as your gatorlink username.
+Enter the following command to go to your work directory (we will talk about `cd` shortly).
 Do not forget to replace &lt;username&gt; with the username provided to you.

 ~~~
 $ cd /blue/general_workshop/<username>
 ~~~
 {: .language-bash}

+> # `$` sign

 ## Basic Commands